Getting into yoga, or being active in general, has been a common escape for many of us during the pandemic.

 - Lift your chest and let your arms rest on your side.

 - There are many variations of this pose, so depending on your instructor, you might be asked to lift your heels and balance.
 You may also lift your arms in the process.
+It is important that you do it at your own pace.

 - Take long, slow breaths.
 Make sure to hold the pose for 5-6 breaths.